eranzaksh/ami-from-iso-project/README.md

 This project convert iso ubuntu os file into an AWS AMI.

 Steps:
-1. Creating virtual disk image of 10Gb qemu-img create -f raw ubuntu-disk.img 10G
+1. Create virtual disk image of 10Gb qemu-img create -f raw ubuntu-disk.img 10G
-2. Creating a vm with ubuntu image and 2G of RAM and 1 cpu core (default) on the virtual disk image as a raw disk image. qemu-system-x86_64 -boot d -cdrom ubuntu-24.04.1-live-server-amd64.iso -drive file=ubuntu-disk.img,format=raw -m 2048
+2. Create a vm with ubuntu image and 2G of RAM and 1 cpu core (default) on the virtual disk image as a raw disk image. qemu-system-x86_64 -boot d -cdrom ubuntu-24.04.1-live-server-amd64.iso -drive file=ubuntu-disk.img,format=raw -m 2048
 3. Install the OS on the VM
 the fs should be formatted to ext4(or 3,2) and the ubuntu kernel last version supported is 5.15.0 (ubuntu 22.04.1-4 or ubuntu 23.04)